Immune boosting foods

 Green tea is teeming with antioxidants – fuse it with fresh ginger shavings and you’ve got a rich drink that will help you fight off the flu bug.
 Ginger is well-known to decrease inflammation and relieves a sore throat.
 It also assists with getting rid of nausea – make this tea before you go to bed to help you sleep and as a healthier alternative to warmer beverages.

 Keeping you and your family healthy this cold season extends to more than just the healthy foods you eat.
-Ensure you reiterate the importance of washing your hands regularly for 10x better germ protection against colds and flu.
+Ensure you reiterate the importance of healthy hand hygiene habits to ensure maximum germ protection.